-- (a) The Board may from time to time declare or determine that a Dividend is payable.
-The Board may fix the amount, the time for payment and the method of payment of a Dividend.
-The method of payment may include the payment of cash, the issue of Securities, the grant of options and the transfer of assets, including securities in another corporation (or any combination of them). - (b) No Dividend bears interest against the company. - (c) Part 2 of this Constitution provides for circumstances relating to the suspension of dividend rights in respect of shares in the company registered in the names of certain persons.
+- (a) Subject to the Corporations Act, this Constitution and the terms of issue or rights of any Securities with special rights to dividends, The Board may from time to time declare or determine that a Dividend is payable. - (b) The Board may fix the amount, the time for payment and the method of payment of a Dividend.
+The method of payment may include the payment of cash, the issue of

+- Securities, the grant of options and the transfer of assets, including securities in another corporation (or any combination of them). - (c) The Board may revoke, rescind or alter any determination or declaration to pay a Dividend at any time before the Dividend is paid. - (c)(d) No Dividend bears interest against the company. - (d)(e) Part 2 of this Constitution provides for circumstances relating to the suspension of dividend rights in respect of shares in the company registered in the names of certain persons.